Oh No (OK Go album)

 Oh No is the second studio album by American rock band OK Go.
-It was released on 30 August 2005.
+It was released on August 30, 2005.
 The album was recorded in late 2004 with producer Tore Johansson in Malmö, Sweden, and mixed by Dave Sardy in Los Angeles.
 It is the band’s final studio album to feature guitarist Andy Duncan, who left shortly after recording finished.

 After the band's performance at the 2006 MTV Video Music Awards, the album rose from number 87 to 69 on the Billboard 200 albums chart, the highest position achieved by the group at the time.

 On 7 November 2006, OK Go released a deluxe limited edition CD/DVD of the album.
 The DVD contains their official music videos, a video from 180 fans doing the "A Million Ways" dance for a YouTube contest, previously unseen footage, and a behind-the-scenes look of their treadmill rehearsals for the video and for the VMAs.

+On 28 August 2026, OK Go released an expanded edition of the album dubbed the Extra Nice Edition, featuring bonus tracks of previously released material including covers, b-sides and alternate versions, but omitting the hidden track "9027KM".